n0shake/dash/README.md

 # Pre-requisites

-You'll need an DoorDash account.
+You'll need an DoorDash account and DoorDash should be available at your location.

 # Using